explorer436/programming-playground/JavaPlayground/src/preparation/HowToPrepareForTheAmazonOnlineCodingInterview.md

 Luckily the third time, Amazon emailed me Saturday midnight (it was from Online Shopping for Electronics, Apparel, Computers, Books, DVDs & more USA technical recruitment team), in the email, I was asked to do an online coding exercise within 7 days.

 There were two puzzles/problems to solve.
-Once started, you can’t pause it, so be prepared to find a 2 hour slot that you are free from disturb so that you can focus on solving them.
+Once started, you canï¿½t pause it, so be prepared to find a 2 hour slot that you are free from disturb so that you can focus on solving them.

-These two problems are real world problems i.e. you don’t expect straight text-book questions e.g how to do a quick sort.
+These two problems are real world problems i.e. you donï¿½t expect straight text-book questions e.g how to do a quick sort.
 Instead, you need to read and understand the problem and solve them using proper algorithms.

 For each problem, two sample inputs and corresponding outputs are given.
 You can choose any programming language as you wish.
 You type in your solution in the browser (coding editor).
 You will need to compile your code and submit your solution once you are happy with.
 However, once compiled and run in the browser, your solution will be submitted for a complete set of test cases around 30.
 And you will be notified if your solution passes all of them or fail at one of them.